microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

 #### If Else

 IF ...
 ELSEIF ...
-ELSE enable you to build a template that picks a collection based on a cascading order of conditions.
+ELSE construct lets you to build a template that picks a collection based on a cascading order of conditions.
 Evaluation is top-down and stops when a condition evaluates to `true` or the ELSE block is hit.

 Here is an example that shows the simple IF ...
 ELSE conditional response template definition.